Sr Adj Prof Lecturer

 School of International Service

-Dr. Charles Pasquale has nearly 25 years of management, analysis, leadership, and operations experience in national and international security, intelligence, and business, including deployments to hostile-fire areas and war zones.
+Dr. Charles Pasquale has taught with SIS since 2016.
+He has nearly 30 years of management, analysis, leadership, and operations experience in national and international security, intelligence, law enforcement, academia, and business, including deployments to hostile-fire areas and war zones.
 His academic, government, military, and private-sector background offers a broad perspective on national, international, and global issues.